matt-long/cson-forge/workflows/docs_source-data.md

 :::{important} Register for dataset access
 GLORYS data is provided via the Copernicus Marine Service.
-Learn out to register for access [here](https://help.marine.copernicus.eu/en/articles/4220332-how-to-sign-up-for-copernicus-marine-service).
+Learn how to register for access [here](https://help.marine.copernicus.eu/en/articles/4220332-how-to-sign-up-for-copernicus-marine-service).
 That process should result in a .copernicusmarine or .copernicusmarine-credentials file in your home directory
 :::